 4.3 Laser welding of aluminum alloy car body of rail transit train

-In terms of aluminum alloy laser welding, CRRC SiFang locomotive has carried out the research and development of laser arc hybrid welding technology and sample trial production for the three major components of floor, roof and side wall in high-speed maglev long and thin-walled aluminum alloy body, as well as the composition of sandwich end plate.
+Friction stir welding technology is mainly used for the aluminum alloy material of car bodies, specifically 6-series aluminum profiles.
+CRRC SiFang locomotive is researching and developing laser arc hybrid welding technology for the three primary components of floor, roof, and side walls in high-speed maglev trains’ long and thin-walled aluminum alloy bodies.
+They have also researched and developed the composition of sandwich end plates.

 4.4 Laser welding of aircraft aluminum alloy wall panel structure

-However, there are some key problems affecting the performance of Al-Li alloy laser welding, such as joint softening, corrosion, weld porosity and cracks, which need to be solved.
+In China, research on the application of aluminum alloy T-shaped structure has focused on the double-sided laser welding process of aluminum-lithium alloy, which has great application prospects, and sample trial production has been carried out.
+However, some key problems affect the performance of Al-Li alloy laser welding, such as joint softening, corrosion, weld porosity, and cracks, which need to be addressed.

-Laser welding of new Al-Li alloy and high-strength 7-series aluminum alloy for aviation is facing more complex welding metallurgical problems.
+However, laser welding of new Al-Li alloy and high-strength 7-series aluminum alloy for aviation is facing more complex welding metallurgical problems.

 Furthermore, laser welding of aluminum alloy thick plate structures in shipbuilding, pressure vessels, and other industries needs to address process and equipment issues.